jpetazzo/intro-to-docker/slides/Compose_For_Dev_Stacks.md

 Each service in the YAML file must contain either `build`, or `image`.

 * `build` indicates a path containing a Dockerfile.

 * `image` indicates an image name (local, or on a registry).

+* If both are specified, an image will be built from the `build` directory and named `image`.

 The other parameters are optional.